programmer-ke/replatform/README.md

   into these locations.
 The only requirement is that there should be a page named `index.html` that serves as the landing page

+## Overview of how it works

+### Recieving mail

+The number in brackets indicates the port process is listening on

+Outside Network -> smptd(25) -> Postfix Queue -> Dovecot lmtp (via unix pipe) -> Virtual boxes or User boxes

 ## Guiding Principles
 - Simplicity is a feature; easy for non-tech persons
   - use root user rather than separate user with sudo and passwd